-- Evidence based practices will threaded throughout the delivery of the Bridging to University Nursing – IEN program.
+- Delivery of the Bridging to University - IEN program includes evidence-based practices.

-- The School of Community and Health houses a well-equipped nursing lab that will be available to you for independent and self-directed practice.
+- At the School of Community and Health's well-equipped nursing lab, you have the opportunity to complete independent and self-directed practice.

-- You will receive individual clinical feedback and evaluation that will give employers valuable evidence of current and safe clinical practice.
+- The individual clinical feedback and evaluation you receive gives employers valuable evidence of current and safe clinical practice.

 - Faculty members in this School of Community and Health Studies program are knowledgeable, experienced and caring professionals.

-- If you are an adult or English-as-a-second-language student, your needs will be supported.
+- If you are an adult or English-as-a-second-language student, your needs are supported.

-- The certificate that is earned will provide evidence of reflective practice, employment and continuing education opportunities.
+- The resulting certificate serves as evidence of reflective practice, employment and continuing education opportunities.

 Upon completion of this Bridging to University Nursing program, you will be able to: